First steps with Raspberry PI Pico for Beginners

 Some Windows users can experience problems connecting Raspberry PI Pico to their PC.

 While the first part should go without problems, installing Pico firmware could result in RPI no more visible from your computer.
-They can see Raspberry PI Pico in computer devices, but listed as a generic “Board CDC” with a yellow warning icon.
-Moreover, when trying to forcing connection from thonny by manually configuring interpreter, it can result in access denied errors.
+They can see Raspberry PI Pico in computer devices but are listed as a generic “Board CDC” with a yellow warning icon.
+Moreover, when trying to force connection from Thonny by manually configuring the interpreter, it can result in access denied errors.

 This problem is common to Windows 7 and requires manually installing drivers.
 Even if Thonny can be installed without an administrative user, drivers require administrator permissions.
-The procedure, shared from a user on Raspberry PI forum, has following steps:
+The procedure, shared by a user on the Raspberry PI forum, has the following steps:

 [DeviceList]